-The conventionalist makes both the general explanatory power and also the dependence of explanatory power on dimensional system mysterious.
-Surely if some choice of convention is better than another, not as a matter of what is convenient to deal with, but in its explanatory capacities, we ought question whether dimensional systems are indeed a matter of convention after all.
-The dimensional realist has a nicer story to tell about the explanatory power of dimensional analysis: dimensions exist and some dimensional systems better describe (some aspects of) their natures than others.
+what is convenient to deal with but in its explanatory capacities, we ought to question whether dimensional systems are indeed a matter of convention after all.
+The dimensional realist has a nicer story to tell about the explanatory power of dimensional analysis: dimensions exist, and some dimensional systems better describe (some aspects of) their natures than others.
 However, the conventionalist critique still has some bite.
-Generally, the Rayleigh-Riabouchinsky paradox only shows that the number of basic quantity dimensions, the degrees of freedom in the dimensional system, is constrained by nature.
+Generally, the Rayleigh-Riabouchinsky paradox shows only that the number of basic quantity dimensions, the degrees of freedom in the dimensional system, is constrained by nature.
 Both practice and mathematical theory give reason to believe that the basis of a dimensional system is not unique.
-This conventionalist constraint on our metaphysics of quantity dimensions can be seen by considering the symmetric nature of defining equations: the relation between volume and length is equally well expressed by the formulae $V = L^3$ and $L = V^{\frac{1}{3}}$ .
+This conventionalist constraint on our metaphysics of quantity dimensions can be seen by considering the symmetric nature of defining equations: the relation between volume and length is equally well expressed by the formulae $V = L^3$ and $L = V^{1/3}$ .
 What is needed is a metaphysics of dimensions that captures the objective structure of dimensional systems while leaving open for convention a choice of basis.
-Further, this structure needs to be such that it provides a foundation for the representational and explanatory success of dimensional analysis.
-In the next section I introduce such a metaphysics
+Furthermore, this structure needs to be such that it provides a foundation for the representational and explanatory success of dimensional analysis.
+In the next section, I introduce such a metaphysics of quantity, a moderate realism: quantity dimension functionalism.